brootaylor/brootaylor-v3/src/_content/pages/now.md

 ---
 title: "What I'm doing now"
 # Populates the `meta description` for a page
-summary: "This is a place to log what I've got on the go at the moment.
-Work related stuff, what I'm reading, listening to, watching, learning, planning, and reflecting on."
+summary: "A place to log what I've got on the go right now&hellip;ish.
+It could be about anything really.
+At the moment it's about work related stuff, what I'm reading, listening to, watching, learning, planning, and reflecting on."
 # Populates the opening / `lead` text on a page
 lead:
-  - This is a place to log what I've got on the go at the moment.
+  - A place to log what I've got on the go right now&hellip;ish.
-  - Work related stuff, what I'm reading, listening to, watching, learning, planning, and reflecting on.
+  - It could be about anything really.
+At the moment it's about work related stuff, what I'm reading, listening to, watching, learning, planning, and reflecting on.
-  - <a href="https://nownownow.com/about">Now pages</a> are quite common these days.
-If you haven't already, maybe consider making one for yourself.

 bodyClass: "now"

 dateShow: true # Show the date in the header for this page
 date: 2024-03-29T16:10:27.631Z
-updated: 2025-07-28T18:03:27.631Z
+updated: 2025-08-25T12:39:27.631Z

 location:
   locality: Home